Communist Party of Canada (Marxist–Leninist): The Internationalists

 Bains arrived at UBC in this vacuum of visible, public revolutionary politics on campus and just as a new generation of student activism was radicalizing.
 Mass student protests reacted to the Cuban Missile Crisis in October 1962.
 Bains became actively involved in the political movement of the time and was elected President of the BC Students' Federation in 1964.
-While he apparently applied to join the CPC during his time as a student activist, Bains never held membership in that party, a claim which is not contradicted by the CPC(M-L).
-After all, Bains was drawing different conclusions than the CPC and taking inspiration from Mao Zedong and Chinese communism, not the Soviet Union.
+While he apparently applied to join the CPC during his time as a student activist, Bains never held membership in that party for unknown reasons.
+Soon after his ideological outlook would eventually harden into Maoism, directly opposed to the pro-Soviet line of the CPC.

 Bains played a key role in founding the predecessor to the CPC(M-L) on March 13, 1963, as the "Internationalists", a student group at the UBC championing what they described as anti-revisionism.
 "If you like to talk, join the Internationalists", opined the UBC student newspaper under the headline "Hot air types form own group."
 But while co-organizer Mayling Weaver spoke of welcoming "students of any race, religion, or political beliefs", and both asserted that "the university is a coffee-shop", Bains was setting for itself much more adventurous goals than just "an extension to the extra-curricular programme" with "free-wheeling, year-round academic symposiums".
 Bains desired in The Internationalists to form a future communist movement, founded on what he considered orthodox Marxist revolutionary theory, including opposition to de-Stalinization.

 Bains wrote what would become one of the main ideological texts of the CPC(M-L) at this time, The Necessity For Change, which developed from a speech and study guide into what the CPC(M-L) would term "NFC analysis".
 Summarizing the text, Irish author Connor McCabe notes that: